Normal Cholesterol Levels

 | 190 and above | Very High | Aggressive treatment needed; possible genetic cause |

 Unlike other cholesterol measures, higher HDL is better.
 HDL particles remove cholesterol from arteries, providing cardiovascular protection.
 Women naturally have higher HDL than men.
+Learn how to raise your HDL naturally.

 | HDL Cholesterol | Men | Women | Risk Level |